Ilvondir/campfire/README.md

 # Campfire Animation
 Website presenting an animation of a burning fire.
 Anime.js and JQuery were used to create this project.
+To define the styles for this animation SCSS was used.

 ## Used Tools
 - HTML 5
-- CSS 3
+- SCSS 1.63.6
 - JavaScript ES6
 - JQuery 3.6.0
 - Anime.js 3.0.1